Force over Distance: The Prepared Mind

 Meaning it’ll be a hard sell with Colonel Young.
 That’s for darn sure.

 “You want popularity?”
-Volker’s voice is super mild and folksy, the way he gets just before batting a sick burn straight out of the park.
+Volker’s voice is super mild and folksy, the way he gets just before batting a sick burn outta the park.
 “Turn it into a bomb.”

 Eli snorts into his makeshift scarf.
 Brody, right next to Volker, lifts a hand without looking at him.
 Volker high-fives him.
 Those two are such nerds.
 Eli doesn’t need anyone to high-five.